jshwelz/webrtc-js/README.md

 voxbone.WebRTC.sendDTMF(1);
 ```

 DTMF String sending can also be automated to bypass IVRs.
 In some cases,  it is desirable for web application to enabled automated IVR traversal.
 For automated IVR traversal, web application needs to configure the dialer_string, digits configured in the dialer string will be sent automatically to the remote party after the call is established.
 Dialer string is comma separated, to define a specific pause between digits.
 We add another entry like 1,700ms,2, this will add a 700ms of pause between digits 1 & 2.
-Example = '1,2,3,1200ms,4,5,900ms,6,#'
+Example: `1,2,3,1200ms,4,5,900ms,6,#`

 ```javascript
 voxbone.WebRTC.configuration.dialer_string = "1,300ms,4,5,2000ms,6,#";